hbkworld/open-api-tutorials/tutorials/streaming_interpretation.md

 # Interpreting Open API Streams

-Open API enables clients to carry out measurements and stream acquired data back to the client in near real-time.
+Open API enables clients to carry out measurements and stream acquired data back to the client in near real time.

 This page is a continuation of the [Streaming with Open API](streaming_single_module.md) tutorial and explains how to process the data stream.

-Note that the example code shown on this page does not support CAN measurements with the 3058 module.
+Note that the example code shown on this page does not support CAN measurements with the Type 3058 module.
 Refer to the BE-1872 reference manual for information on how to extend the code to support CAN measurements.

 You may also be interested in